Coursework toward Program of Study (CPOS) Requirements

 None of my courses apply toward outstanding requirements in my officially declared program of study, but I still want to take them.
 What does this mean for me?

 You are not eligible for federal financial aid this semester.
 If eligible, you may utilize any scholarships toward your balance owed.
 State, institutional, and private aid requirements may not follow CPOS requirements.
 Please check with the agency to ensure you meet all requirements for funding.
-NMSU also requires a payment plan option for students to help ease the burden of paying for college.
-However, if you plan on receiving financial aid in the future, then it is imperative that you maintain a good GPA and Pace of Progression toward completion of degree requirements.
+NMSU also provides a payment plan option for students to help ease the burden of paying for college.
+However, if you plan on receiving financial aid in the future, then it is imperative that you maintain a good GPA and Pace of Progression toward completion of declared Major's or Concentration's.
 A failure to do so, even in terms where financial aid is not used to pay for coursework, could result in financial aid suspension.